vojty/feather-gb/README.md

 ## Test results

-The emulator is tested against popular test suites such as [blargg's test](https://github.com/retrio/gb-test-roms), [mooneye's tests](https://github.com/Gekkio/mooneye-gb/) etc.
+The emulator is tested against popular test suites such as [blargg's test](https://github.com/retrio/gb-test-roms), [mooneye test suite](https://github.com/Gekkio/mooneye-test-suite) etc.
 These test suites are linked as git submodules (see `.gitmodules` file for details).

 Generated test report is [here](./docs/results/results.md)